cobbler/cobbler/docs/installation-guide.rst

 - python3-ldap3 (or via PyPi: ldap3)

-Cobbler-web only has one other requirement besides Cobbler itself:

-- Django / python-django

 Koan can be installed apart from Cobbler, and has only the following requirement (besides python itself of course):

 - python-simplejson